Timtech4u/simpleisbetterthancomplex.com/_posts/article/2016-10-03-effort-estimation.markdown

 Actually when I'm developing a new Django application, I use my old projects all the time.
 I reuse lots of work I've done in the past.
 Actually I have a repository of easy-to-reuse snippets, like pagination controls HTMLs, some reusable template filters, etc. From time to time I share them in the blog.

+More than reusing existing resource, compare the new requirements to things you have built in the past.
+This will give you insights of how long each tasks takes to be implemented.
+Measure everything that's possible.
+After the project is delivered, review your initial estimates.
+Update it with the actual time.

+Even if you are working on a personal project, estimate first the effort.
+It is a good exercise, and it will help you in future estimates.

 ***